siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-We have a long way to go for TTFB.
+TTFB still has a long way to go.
 75% of our websites were in the 4G connection group and 25% in the 3G group, with the remaining ones negligible.
 At 4G effective speeds, only 19% of origins had "good" performance.

 You may be asking yourself how TTFB can even occur with offline connections.
-Presumably, most of the offline sites that record and send TTFB data use [service worker caching](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).
-TTFB can also be thought of as "response start" regardless of whether a server is involved.
-Service worker startup times can be long, which could be why their "TTFB" isn't always below 0.5 seconds.
-Also, some of these sites may first check for a cache handler fail before serving up the service worker cache.
-Even with longer startup times, these sites on average achieve first byte faster than the other connection categories.
+Presumably, most of the offline websites that record and send TTFB data use [service worker caching](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).
+Service worker startup time can be long (> 1 second) which is why their "TTFB" isn't always below 0.5 seconds.
+Remember that the offline category only represents 0.02% of the data.

 {{ figure_markup(
   image="performance-TTFB-by-rank.png",